siggisv/remotemo/docs/API_design.md

 ~~The setters can be chained, e.g.:~~ Nope!
 At least some (if not all) of them need to be able to gracefully report back that an error occurred.

+**TODO** Go through all functions and reconsider their return types.

 ```C++
 remoTemo::InitConfig myconfig;